eslint/eslint/docs/src/extend/plugin-migration-flat-config.md

 ## Adding Plugin Meta Information

-With the old configuration system, ESLint could pull information about the plugin from the package name, but with flat config, ESLint no longer has access to the name of the plugin package.
+With the old eslintrc configuration system, ESLint could pull information about the plugin from the package name, but with flat config, ESLint no longer has access to the name of the plugin package.
 To replace that missing information, you should add a `meta` key that contains at least a `name` key, and ideally, a `version` key, such as:

 ```js
 const plugin = {